Shekhar Pathak’s ‘The Chipko Movement’ wins Rs 15-lakh 2022 Kamaladevi Chattopadhyay NIF Book Prize

 In The Chipko Movement, Shekhar Pathak uses newspapers, books, articles, and interviews with rural activists who were at the forefront of the movement to construct a ground-up narrative of the movement.
 Using multimedia material and his own experiences of interactive exchanges with the activists, Pathak shows that in leadership and ideology Chipko was diverse and never a singular Gandhian movement.

 The Jury citation reads: “This is the definitive history of the Chipko movement by a scholar who has practically lived it.
 It is fitting that a book that tells the story of a movement through the eyes of the local communities, especially women, should be as readable as this one is.
-Translated from the Hindi by Manisha Chaudhry, Shekhar Pathak’s book is a salutary reminder of the transformative, and not just an important work of history but one that speaks to the contemporary moment and its twin crises of ecology and democracy.”
+Translated from the Hindi by Manisha Chaudhry, Shekhar Pathak’s book is a salutary reminder of the transformative power of collective action, and not just an important work of history but one that speaks to the contemporary moment and its twin crises of ecology and democracy.”

 Read Ramachandra Guha’s article on the book here.